canonical/checkbox/docs/reference/launcher.rst

 Checkbox launchers
 ^^^^^^^^^^^^^^^^^^

-Checkbox launchers are INI files that customize checkbox experience.
-The customization includes:
+Checkbox launchers are INI files that customise checkbox experience.
+The customisation includes:

 * choosing what jobs will be run
 * how to handle machine restart